 Damage to your teeth’s outer layer can come from:

-- Dry mouth.
-Saliva helps prevent tooth decay by washing away bacteria acids and leftover food in your mouth.
+Dry mouth.
+Saliva helps prevent tooth decay by washing away bacteria and leftover food in your mouth.
 It also brings acids to an acceptable level.

-- Grinding your teeth.
+Grinding your teeth.
 Your dentist may call this bruxism.
 Too much of it can do damage.
+Mouthguards are available to prevent damaging your teeth.

 What Are the Symptoms?